The best songwriting books are the ones you actually read and apply what you learn.

 The Songwriter’s Workshop: Melody by Jimmy Kachulis

 Writing melodies deserve careful focus.
-The workshop format of The Songwriter’s Workshop: Melody is a smart solution.
+The workshop format of The Songwriter’s Workshop: Melody is an intelligent solution.
 You’ll be taken through a clear progression of melodic ideas and techniques.

 If you want a system for writing melodies, read The Songwriter’s Workshop: Melody.

 The Songwriter’s Workshop: Harmony by Jimmy Kachulis

 Take a trip through The Songwriter’s Workshop: Harmony and bring home a firm understanding of music theory.
-Just like Jimmy’s book on melody, the workshop format gives you experience, not only knowledge.
+Like Jimmy’s book on melody, the workshop format gives you experience, not only knowledge.

 The Songwriter’s Workshop: Harmony delivers a solid framework for songwriting.